shawna-p/mysterious-messenger/docs/_build/html/_sources/plot-branches.rst.txt

     else:
         $ merge_routes(my_route_normal_end)

 This is best used for the plot branch when clicking the party (see :ref:`Branching on the Party`).
+You can also check if individual guests are attending the party; see :ref:`Checking in-game if a Guest Will Attend`.

 Comparing Heart Points:
 -----------------------